DIDSR/hybrid-breastCT/code/system_specific/material_files/README.md

+Sample material files for standard breast tissue materials are included in this directory.

-Generate new material files using National Institute of Standards and Technology ([NIST](https://www.nist.gov)) XCOM software:
+To generate new material files, use National Institute of Standards and Technology ([NIST](https://www.nist.gov)) XCOM software:

 https://physics.nist.gov/PhysRefData/FFast/html/form.html